plGazela/TemperatureConverter/README.md

-# TemperatureConverter
+# 🌡️ Temperature Conventer
 A simple temperature converter in your browser.
+The converter has the ability to calculate the most popular temperature units like Celsius, Kelvin, Fahrenheit, Rankine, and Reaumur.